 4. Be concise

 When it comes to social media guidelines for hotels, it’s good to remember that “less is more.”

 With so much noise on social networks, you don’t have much time to grab your guests’ attention.
 So, you should aim to deliver your message in as few words as possible.
 A great way to do that on most platforms is by incorporating images, videos, gifs, or by including a link.

 5. Use content that is consistent and self-aware

 Every post on social media is a representative of your hotel’s brand identity.

-Even though the type of content you post will vary, all of your behavior on social media should be a consistent reminder of what your hotel’s brand is all about.
-It doesn’t matter how you tell your story, as long as your personality and brand identity remain consistent.
+All of your behavior on social media should be a consistent reminder of what your hotel’s brand is all about.
+It doesn’t matter how you tell your story.
+Your goal is to ensure your personality and brand identity remain consistent.

-Straying too far from your the guest experience of your hotel’s brand creates disjointed messaging, and may cause confusion amongst your loyal guests and social media fan base.
+Straying too far from the on-brand guest experience creates miscommunication.
+That may cause confusion among your loyal guests and social media fan base.

 In summary, social media has become increasingly important in hotel marketing strategies.
-It plays a key role in relaying your tone, image, and overall brand to your audience, so don’t let it take the backseat in your marketing efforts.
+It plays a key role in communicating your brand, so don’t let it take the back seat in your marketing efforts.
 After all, social media content is still part of Vaynerchuk’s saying that content is king!